-Mapping the customer journey has been pulled in two directions simultaneously.
+Mapping the user journey has been pulled in two directions simultaneously.
 On the one hand, with more data available than ever before, it has never been easier to craft detailed insights about your customers.
-The implications this has on mapping the customer journey are obvious, as more detailed information allows brands to better feed their marketing strategy and generate interaction at the relevant touchpoints.
+The implications this has on mapping the user journey are obvious, as more detailed information allows brands to better feed their marketing strategy and generate interaction at the relevant touchpoints.

 And yet with this exponential increase in availability has come the difficulty of mining this plethora of insights for the most relevant information.
 Combine this with the fact that, as multi-platforming continues to grow and younger generations connect with brands across multiple devices, often simultaneously, the customer journey is no longer the fairly linear experience that it once was.

 Against this context, the world of customer journey optimisation is constantly evolving, and this week we have the lowdown on 3 things you should know.

 With the user journey no longer a single journey, communicating with your customers across multiple journeys is key to sustaining brand-client relationships.
 In a recent whitepaper distributed by Marketing Week, analytics agency BlueVenn argued that in order to optimise the customer journey, ‘marketers require the ability to conduct a single, holistic journey conversation.’

 Reminding marketers that it is easy for customers to fall through the gaps between touchpoints, BlueVenn suggests that marketers should recognise that ‘one important behavioural action can alter the rest of their journey appropriately.’
 Minimising the gaps and delivering the right message at the right time is an important goal for strategists if the journey is ever to be fully optimised.